jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 You should see a returned JSON object which shows the version of the AS3 iControl LX Extension which was pre-installed in the AS3 Container.

 **Note:** While the iControl REST endpoint is on the AS3 Container, our desire is to make AS3 declarations against remote BIG-IP hosts.
 Creating a remote configuration for an AS3 declaration is done by including 3 additional attributes.
-The presence of the `targetHost`, `targetUsername`, `targetPassphrase` attributes in the declaration informs the AS3 iControl LX extension that is should not issue iControl REST requests to `localhost`, but should authenticate and issue iControl REST requests to the `targetHost`.
+The presence of the `targetHost`, `targetUsername`, `targetPassphrase` attributes in the declaration inform the AS3 iControl LX extension that is should not issue iControl REST requests to the local device, but should authenticate against and issue iControl REST requests to the `targetHost`.
 We will be including these attributes in all our requests to the AS3 Container endpoint.

-**Note:** Since declaration attributes are required to target remote BIG-IPs, we won't be able to make HTTP GET or DELETE requests, which by RFC can not contain a request body, for any remote declarations.
-You can query the version from the iControl LX extension with a GET request, but any requests to manage a declaration on a remote BIG-IP must use POST or PATCH methods.
+**Note:** Since declaration attributes are required to target remote BIG-IPs, we won't be able to make remote declarations with HTTP GET or DELETE requests, which by RFC can not contain a request body.
+You can query the version from the iControl LX extension with a GET request, but any requests to manage a declaration on a remote BIG-IP must use HTTP POST or PATCH methods.

 **Step 2.
 Get any existing AS3 declaration on a remote BIG-IP**